dynamsoft-docs/barcode-reader-docs/programming-10/cplusplus/api-reference/decoded-barcodes-result.md

 ---
 layout: default-layout
-Title: CDecodedBarcodesResult - Dynamsoft Label Recognizer Classes
+title: CDecodedBarcodesResult Class
-Description: The class CDecodedBarcodesResult of Dynamsoft Barcode Reader represents the result of a barcode reading process.
+description: This page shows CDecodedBarcodesResult class definition of Dynamsoft Barcode Reader SDK C++ Edition.
-Keywords: Decoded barcodes result
-needGenerateH3Content: true
-needAutoGenerateSidebar: true
-noTitleIndex: true
-breadcrumbText: CDecodedBarcodesResult
+keywords: GetSourceImageHashId, GetCount, GetErrorCode, CDecodedBarcodesResult, api reference
+permalink: /programming-10/cplusplus/api-reference/decoded-barcodes-result.html
 ---
 # CDecodedBarcodesResult

 The `CDecodedBarcodesResult` class represents the result of a barcode reading process.
 It provides access to information about the decoded barcodes, the source image, and any errors that occurred during the barcode reading process.